 One of the intriguing things about languages is that they eventually develop vocabularies comprehensive enough to describe themselves, often down to their smallest units and components.
-So as well as drawing a distinction between nouns, verbs, and adjectives, we can talk about things like synonyms (happy, content) and antonyms (happy, sad); homophones (oar, ore, or) and homographs (bass the guitar, bass the fish); and digraphs (two letters with a single sound, like sh or ch), diphthongs (two vowel sounds in a single syllable, like “kah-oow” for cow) and ligatures (two letters joined as a single character, like Æ).
+Which means that, in addition to drawing a distinction between nouns, verbs, and adjectives, we can talk about things like synonyms (happy, content) and antonyms (happy, sad); homophones (oar, ore, or) and homographs (bass the guitar, bass the fish); and digraphs (two letters with a single sound, like sh or ch), diphthongs (two vowel sounds in a single syllable, like “kah-oow” for cow), and ligatures (two letters joined as a single character, like Æ).

-English being as vast and grandiloquent a language as it is of course, straightforward examples like these are just the tip of a linguistic iceberg.
-In fact there are dozens of little-known and little-used words referring to other words, describing their form, their origin, or their use.
+Because English is a vast and grandiloquent language, straightforward examples like these are just the tip of a linguistic iceberg.
+In fact, there are dozens of little-known and little-used words referring to other words, describing their form, their origin, or their use.
 So next time you spot piripiri on a menu, or you’re trying to lip-read a conversation about “Ben’s men’s pens,” you’ll know exactly how to refer to it.

 An anacronym is an acronym that has become so naturalized in the language that the phrase it originally stood for has now largely been forgotten.
 So “self-contained underwater breathing apparatus” is better known as scuba, and “light amplification by stimulated emission of radiation” is laser.
-And Thomas A Swift’s electric rifle?
-That’ll be a taser.
+And Thomas A. Swift’s electric rifle?
+That’s a taser.

 A backronym is a word or phrase mistakenly believed to be an acronym, which then becomes the subject of a “back-formed” (and completely untrue) etymology.
 So posh doesn’t stand for “port out, starboard home,” and golf doesn’t stand for “gentlemen only, ladies forbidden.”
 Nor does Adidas stand for “all day I dream about sport,” and SOS doesn’t mean “save our souls,” but is simply a memorable combination of dots and dashes (•••---•••) in Morse code.